sudara/deepjargon/definitions/epoch.md

 ## [Epoch](#epoch)

-A runthrough of all [training examples](#training-example) used to train an [artificial neural network](#artificial-neural-network).
+Running all [training examples](#training-example) through the network once.

-Not to be confused with [batch](#batch).
+Not to be confused with [batch](#batch-size).

-Once the machine has seen every single training examplar it has finished an "epoch" of learning.
+Once the machine has seen every single [training example](#training-example) it has finished an "epoch" of learning.

 This doesn't mean that training is over though.
-Often, machines will be trained for many epochs.
+Often, models will be trained for many epochs.